divyanshkumarworks/IMDB_API/README.md

 ```bash
 Ex:- http://127.0.0.1:5000/movies/1 will delete the existing movie for the table with ID 1.
 ```
 5. `PUT /movies/<id>` Update an existing movie identified by its ID.
-(Request body should contain the updated resource data in JSON format.)
+(The request body should contain the updated resource data in JSON format.)
 ```bash
 resource required for creating new movie data
 {